Romulus M. Saunders: Minister to Spain

 Perhaps as an act of appreciation for helping him win the Democratic presidential nomination, President Polk appointed Saunders as minister plenipotentiary to Spain in 1846.
 This coincided with the nation's increasing desire to procure Cuba, not only in the context of manifest destiny but also in the interest of Southern power.
 Cuba, with some half a million slaves, would provide Southerners with extra leverage in Congress.
 In the late 1840s, President James K. Polk dispatched Saunders with a mission to offer $100 million to buy Cuba.
 Saunders however did not speak Spanish, and as then Secretary of State James Buchanan noted "even [English] he sometimes murders".
 Saunders was a clumsy negotiator, which both entertained and angered the Spanish.
 Spain replied that they would "prefer seeing [Cuba] sunk in the ocean" than sold.
 It may have been a moot point anyway, as it is unlikely that the Whig majority House would have accepted such an obviously pro-Southern move.
 The 1848 election of Zachary Taylor, a Whig, ended formal attempts to purchase the island.
-At any rate, the media leaked news of Saunders' attempts, causing negotiations to falter.
-Saunders resigned from his post in 1849.

 Return to state government

 Saunders moved to Raleigh, North Carolina, and in 1850 was elected to represent Wake County in the House of Commons.
 As representative, Saunders became a supporter of constructing the North Carolina Railroad.
 Saunders again attempted to be appointed to the U.S. Senate in 1852.
 The legislature could not agree on whom to appoint, and the seat remained open until the appointment of David Settle Reid in 1854.
 The legislature did, however, reappoint Saunders to the Superior Court.
+He was a member of a commission to codify North Carolina laws in 1851 along with Bartholomew F. Moore and Asa Biggs.

 Personal life

 Saunders married Rebecca Peine Carter on December 27, 1812.
 The marriage produced five children: James, Franklin, Camillus, Anne Peine, and Rebecca.
 Rebecca later died, and Saunders married Anne Heyes Johnson (the daughter of William Johnson) on May 26, 1823.
-The couple had at least four children: William Johnson, Margaret Madeline, Jane Claudia, and Julia A.

-Around 1831, the Saunders family purchased the Elmwood estate in Raleigh – the former home of John Louis Taylor.
+The couple had at least four children: William Johnson, Margaret Madeline, Jane Claudia, and Julia A. Around 1831, the Saunders family purchased the Elmwood estate in Raleigh – the former home of John Louis Taylor.
 Saunders died there on April 21, 1867, and was buried in the Old City Cemetery.